Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Conclusions

 \section{Conclusions}

-The paper started with the discussion of almost primal and dual mpCLOs and used them to define the appropriate primal and dual conic representable sets.
-We then established our duality theory in conic linear optimization by the definition of the set-valued mappings and discussed the parametric analysis of convex conic linear optimization problems.
-Our results characterizes a nonlinearity region of the optimal partition by generalizing the concept of the optimal partition to arbitrary conic representable sets.
-This efficient procedure leads to the invariant region decomposition of a conic representable set, which extends the optimal partition approach to parametric analysis in convex conic linear optimization.
-Similar to the special cases for LP and SDP, it is possible to perform better parametric analysis based on the optimal partition for perturbations of both the right-hand side and the objective function.
+In this study, we propose a lift-and-project procedure to solve a pair of almost primal and dual mpCLOs.
+We believe that this is one of the first works that focuses on developing effective tools for the multiparametric analysis of CLOs.
+Rather than using the optimal basic partition technique for LP or the rank comparison technique for SDP, we show how to use the set-valued mappings to obtain the optimal partition to arbitrary conic representable sets.
+Similar to the special cases for LP and SDP, it is possible to perform a better parametric analysis based on the optimal partition for perturbations of both the right-hand side and objective function simultaneously.

-This paper presented some existence results for a transition point and a nonlinear region, partially having answered the open question proposed Hauenstein et al. \cite{Hau19}.
+This paper presented some existing results for a transition point and a nonlinear region, partially answering the open question proposed by Hauenstein et al. \cite{Hau19}.
 These results depend entirely on the conjecture presented in Section 5.
-The conjecture is also helpful to understand the geometry of a conic representable set.
+This conjecture is also helpful for understanding the geometry of a conic representable set (Refs \cite{DT15,LP95,LP96}).

-Several examples in this paper confirmed our results.
-Currently, we are investigating more theoretical results for conic linear optimization by the use of the parametric analysis technique presented in this paper.
+Several examples in this study demonstrate the success of the lift-and-project procedure.
+Currently, we are investigating additional potential applications of CLO using this procedure.